-The Youth19 Rangatahi Smart Survey will build on previous Youth2000 surveys carried out by the Adolescent Health Research Group.
-Since 1999, over 27,000 young people in New Zealand have taken part and findings have been used widely to inform policy and practice, here and overseas.
-Youth19 retains core Youth2000 questions while adding a focus on rangatahi wellbeing and offering participants direct access to help options.
+Youth19 will build on previous Youth2000 surveys conducted by the Adolescent Health Research Group.
+Since 1999, members of our group have surveyed over 27,000 young people in Aotearoa, with findings used widely to inform policy and practice, here and overseas.
+Youth19 combines core Youth2000 questions with an added focus on rangatahi wellbeing and, for the first time, direct access to digital help options for participants.

 Youth19 is a scientifically and ethically rigorous survey, funded by the Health Research Council of New Zealand and approved by The University of Auckland Human Participants Ethics Committee.
 On this site you can find out about our project, who we are, how to have your say and check out our other research.